-Our walking holidays in Portugal include different versions of the Camino Portugues, walks along the beautiful Vicentina Coast and the flower island of Madeira.
+Our walking holidays in Portugal include different versions of the Camino Portugues, walks along the beautiful Vicentina Coast, the Douro Valley and beautiful countryside, the Azores and the flower island of Madeira.

 Rota Vicentina: Fishermen’s Trail Highlights includes the coastal part of Portugal’s famous Rota Vicentina long distance trail.
 It follows some of the best preserved coastline in Europe through the beautiful national park in the Alentejo region.
 Well-signposted paths will take you along impressive cliffs, down to deserted beaches and secret sandy coves, accessible only on foot.